How to Start a Clothing Brand: The Right Way

 The Legend of Putian: Where Tomorrow’s Nikes Are Already on the Shelf

 Max, a streetwear enthusiast from Berlin, had a plan.
 He wanted to launch a sneaker brand inspired by global hype drops.
-He figured if he could tap into the right backchannel in Putian, he could reverse-engineer a Yeezy-like silhouette before Adidas even dropped their next collab.
+He thought that if he could tap into the right backchannel in Putian, he could reverse-engineer a Yeezy-like silhouette before Adidas even dropped their next collab.

 He found a guy who knew a guy.
 They met in a side street.
 A duffel bag appeared.
 Inside?
 A prototype of next year’s Jordan release—allegedly.